 Accountants: How to Scale Business Advice Without the Gurus

-In part three of this five-part series we looked at the Clarity layer of The Value Pyramid for Accountants and Advisors, and how it lets firms elevate themselves beyond the commodity layers of Real-Time Data and Compliance.
+In part three of this five-part series we looked at the Clarity layer of The Value Pyramid for Accountants and Advisors, and how it lets firms scale themselves beyond the commodity layers of Real-Time Data and Compliance.

 Innovative financial reporting and forecasting apps such as Fathom, Spotlight Reporting and CrunchBoards can help accountants and advisors demystify and simplify the process of presenting financials to their business clients.